 - Park tickets (2 adults + 2 children): Park Hopper tickets for four days = $2,119.58

 - Deluxe hotel: five nights at Polynesian Village Resort in a lagoon view room = $4,143.40

 - Dining: one counter-service, two set of snacks, and one table-service meal each day ($250 x 4 days) = $1,000

 - Parking at Polynesian Village Resort for five nights = $125

 This gives us a rough total of $8,038.

 Lastly, let’s just quickly dive into these other considerations:

-- Look into packages and special offers
+- Look into special offers

 - The Disney Dining Plan can sometimes provide some savings